 La Oveja Negra (€)

 This tavern, found in Chamberi offers only vegan options, as well as several gluten free options as well.
 A few of their specials include spinach rolls, hummus and dried tomato, hummus toast with pesto, and various veggie burgers.
-The entire menu for this restaurant can easily be found online here.
 (Metro: Lavapies)

 Bunny’s Deli (€)